Y-133/99007456-aquaponics_management_system/6_ImagesAndVideos/README.md

-## Images used in the projects are sourced from this folder.
+## Output snap shot of the project is placed here.